You Really Got Me: Music and lyrics

 Commentators have described "You Really Got Me" as garage rock, hard rock, rock and roll, and proto-punk.
 While Ray Davies had been instructed at the time to write "Beatle-type" material for commercial reasons, "You Really Got Me" was written as a more R&B-based composition.
-The song is centred on a guitar riff by Dave Davies, which has since been referred to as "instantly identifiable".
+The song is centred on a guitar riff that has been called "instantly identifiable".
 American musicologist Robert Walser described "You Really Got Me" as "the first hit song built around power chords."

-The song has since been labeled as an early influence of the heavy metal genre, with critic Denise Sullivan of AllMusic writing, "'You Really Got Me' remains a blueprint song in the hard rock and heavy metal arsenal."
-However, Dave Davies has since rejected the idea that the song is heavy metal, saying "I've never really like that term, heavy metal.
+The song has been labeled an early influence of the heavy metal genre, with critic Denise Sullivan of AllMusic writing, "'You Really Got Me' remains a blueprint song in the hard rock and heavy metal arsenal."
+Dave Davies has rejected the idea that the song is heavy metal, saying: "I've never really like that term, heavy metal.
 I think, in all humility, it was the first heavy guitar riff rock record.
 Just because of the sound—if you played it on a ukulele, it might not have been so powerful."

 The lyrics of the song are about lust and sex.
 Dave Davies said of the song's lyrics, "'You Really Got Me' [is] such a pure record, really.
 It's a love song for street kids.
 They're not going to wine and dine you, even if they knew how to chat you up.
 [They say] 'I want you—come here.'"